nmclark2/RTP-STAR/Test data/TEST_DATA_README.txt

 Since we are setting the cluster seed to 1, you should obtain the same clusters (and therefore the same network) each time.

 Runtime should be less than 1 minute.

+Note that you will probably see warnings about variable names.
+This is OK and does not affect the network output.